skillprompt/skillprompt-lms/docs/cleanArchitecture.md

-# Clean Code Architecture for E-Commerce Backend
+### Clean Code Architecture for E-Commerce Backend

-## Overview of Clean Code Architecture
+# Overview of Clean Code Architecture

 Clean Code Architecture, also known as Clean Architecture, is a software design approach proposed by Robert C. Martin (Uncle Bob).
-It emphasizes the separation of concerns and the independence of different layers in a system, making it easier to modify and extend the software over time.
+Clean architecture is based on the principle that software systems should be designed with a clear separation of concerns, where each component of the system is responsible for a specific task or functionality and the independence of different layers in a system, making it easier to modify and extend the software over time.
 The main goal is to produce maintainable, scalable, and testable software systems.

+# **Figure of *Clean Code Architecture* system designe:**

 ![Clean Code Architecture](https://github.com/user-attachments/assets/ae18b2a2-7923-498d-a80f-1e0035f17ce6)

+# **Key Principles of Clean Code Architecture:**

+1.**Separation of Concerns**
+The system is divided into layers or rings, each with a specific responsibility.
+This reduces coupling(closely connected) between different parts of the system.

+2.**Dependency Rule**:

+Dependencies should always point inward, meaning inner layers should not depend on outer layers.
+This ensures that core business logic is insulated from external concerns like databases, UI, or frameworks.

+3.**Independence**

+*Framework Independence*:
+     The architecture does not depend on any specific framework, making it easier to swap(अदला-बदली) out frameworks without significant changes to the system.

+*UI Independence*:
+     The core logic is separate from the user interface, allowing for multiple interfaces to be used without affecting the core(center).

+*Database Independence*:
+    The business logic is not tied to a specific database, enabling changes to data storage solutions without altering the core.

+4.**Testability**:
+    By isolating business rules, Clean Architecture makes it easier to write unit tests, as the core logic is decoupled from external dependencies.

+5.**Flexibility and Maintainability**:
+    By organizing the code into layers,the system can adapt to changes more easily,and maintenance become less cumbersome.(बोझिल).

-### Layers of Clean Architecture:
+# Layers of Clean Architecture:

 1. **Domain Layer**
     - The innermost layer of the architecture, containing core business logic and entities of the application.
 This layer represents the heart of the application and is where business rules are defined.

 2. **Application Layer**
-    - Acts as an intermediary between the Domain Layer and Presentation Layer.
-It contains application-specific use cases and orchestrates the flow of data between the Domain Layer and external interfaces.
+     -  Application Layer serves as an intermediary between the Domain Layer and the Presentation Layer.
+It contains the application-specific use cases and orchestrates(arrange) the flow of data between the Domain Layer and the external interfaces.

 3. **Presentation Layer**
-    - Responsible for handling user interactions and displaying information to the user.
-It interacts with the Application Layer to fetch necessary data and present it to the user.
+    - Presentation Layer is  responsible for handling user interactions and displaying information to the user.The Presentation Layer interacts with the Application Layer to get the necessary data and performs the necessary transformations before presenting it to the user.

 4. **Data Layer**
-    - Handles data access and storage.
-It includes database interactions or any mechanism used to retrieve and persist data.
-This layer communicates with the Application Layer to fetch or store data based on the application’s requirements.
+    -  Data Layer, responsible for handling data access and storage.
+It includes database interactions,or any other mechanism used to retrieve and persist data.The Data Layer communicates with the Application Layer to fetch or store data based on the application’s requirements

-### Key Benefits:
+# Why Clean Code Architecture ?
+ Key Benefits of clean code architecture are listed below:
 - **Modularity**: Components can be developed, tested, and replaced independently.
-- **Testability**: Layers can be tested independently using unit tests or integration tests.
+- **Testability**: A well-structured architecture makes unit testing easier.
+By isolating different components.
+Layers can be tested independently using unit tests or integration tests which improves code quality and stability.
-- **Maintainability**: Changes to one layer (e.g., replacing a database) do not affect other layers.

-Here is the file structure you requested in a `.md` format:
+-  **Scalability**:Clean architecture encourages writing modular code.
+This makes it easier to scale parts of the system independently, whether by adding new features or improving performance, without requiring major changes to the entire codebase.
+- **Maintainability**: As systems grow, maintaining them can become difficult.
+A clean architecture ensures that each part of the system has a clear responsibility and is easy to understand, which helps developers quickly identify and fix issues as the codebase evolves.
+- **Flexibility**:By decoupling the core business logic from frameworks, databases, and external services, Clean Architecture allows you to easily swap out components or frameworks without impacting the rest of the system.
+- **Longevity**:Over time, a codebase that follows clean architectural principles is more likely to be sustainable.
+It minimizes the risk of **"spaghetti code**.[*refers to a codebase that is complex and difficult to understand the  follow   where one part starts and another ends, due to a lack of structure or organization*]" and "**code rot**.[*refers to the gradual decline in the quality of a codebase over time.
+This happens as new features are added, bugs are fixed, and patches are applied, but the system is not  maintained properly.
+As a result, the system becomes harder to work with, slower, and more prone to bugs.*]," where systems become fragile and difficult to modify.
+- **Improved Collaboration**.and many more

 ```markdown
 # E-commerce Backend Clean Code Architecture